Kenneth Fisher: Controversy

 In October 2019, Fisher was criticized for references he made during a fireside chat at an industry conference sponsored by Tiburon Strategic Advisors.

 Reporting on the story was led by Bloomberg.
 In an October 2019 article, Bloomberg, which called Fisher "among the most successful money managers in America" wrote that he made comments likening winning money-management clients to "trying to get into a girls' pants."
 In a Bloomberg interview at the time, Fisher said he felt his comments were taken out of context.
 In February 2020, Bloomberg corrected its reporting and wrote Fisher "cautioned against using financial planning—which involves getting people to talk about their money—as a way to sign up new investing clients, comparing that approach to picking up a woman in a bar."
 A recording made at the Tiburon conference, obtained by CNBC and referenced by Bloomberg, captures Fisher saying "you wouldn't go up to a woman in a bar and ask what's in your pants."

 On October 11, 2019, it was announced that in response to Fisher's comments, the state of Michigan withdrew its pension fund of $600 million from Fisher Investments.
 On October 16, 2019, the city of Boston pulled their $248 million pension fund from Fisher Investments due to Fisher's off-color comments.

 Other repercussions followed.
 Fidelity announced it was reviewing the $500 million in assets that it has Fisher's organization manage, and Philadelphia's board of pensions terminated its relationship with Fisher.
 Within weeks of the incident Fisher Investments lost more than $2.7 billion as several institutional clients, including government pensions, severed their relationship with the firm.
 The firm Fisher founded is taking action as well.
 Fisher Investments Chief Executive Damian Ornani wrote a memo to employees stating: “Ken's comments were wrong.”
 He said the firm was taking steps to address diversity and inclusion within the organization itself.
 A report from Bloomberg L.P. contended that this behavior was commonplace at Fisher Investments and that Fisher himself had made derogatory remarks a number of times before.

 The controversy did little to slow Fisher's AUM growth.
 At the time of the controversy, Fisher Investments managed $100 billion in assets.
 By December 2019, Fisher's assets under management rose to $121 billion.
 By February 2025, the firm nearly tripled in size to $299 billion in assets under management.

 Personal life

 Fisher is married, with three adult sons, Nathan, Jesse and Clayton.
 He lives in Dallas, Texas.
-Nathan Fisher is the senior executive vice president of Fisher Investments 401(k) Solutions.
+Nathan Fisher is the CEO of Fisher\SMB, which was formerly part of Fisher Investments and known as Fisher 401k Solutions, but now operates as an independent entity.